Miracle in Soho

 Miracle in Soho is a 1957 British drama film directed by Julian Amyes and starring John Gregson, Belinda Lee and Cyril Cusack.
+It was written by Emeric Pressburger.
 The film depicts the lives of the inhabitants of a small street in Soho and the romance between a local road-builder and the daughter of Italian immigrants.

 The film had its premiere on 11 July 1957 at the Odeon Leicester Square, preceded by the British Film Academy awards.

 It was Emeric Pressburger's first movie after the dissolution of his partnership with Michael Powell.

 Plot

 Michael Morgan is a labourer working with a gang, mending a road in Soho.
 While there he meets Julia Gozzi, an Italian shop assistant who works in a pet shop whose family is about to emigrate to Canada.
 Julia's brother Filippo is engaged to Gwladys, a local barmaid and wants to stay behind.
 Julia's elder sister Mafalda is also reluctant to leave as she has a chance to marry a prosperous cafe proprietor.
-Julia eventually falls for Michael, and stays, only to find Michael doesn’t want her.
+Julia eventually falls for Michael, and stays, only to find Michael doesn't want her.

 When Michael's job in Soho is finished, the affair is over, so Julia visits a local church and prays for him to come back.
 A miracle occurs when a burst water main brings the return of the road gang.
 Mike and Julia are reunited.